Kaizen-Gaming/vex_validators/README.md

 # Vex **Extra** Validators

+**Note:** If you are using the Number and/or the UUID validators, we suggest to use instead the ones from the [Vex](https://github.com/CargoSense/vex) package as we made a [PR](https://github.com/CargoSense/vex/pull/55) and it was accepted!

 [Vex](https://github.com/CargoSense/vex) is an extensible data validation library for Elixir.

 This library provides new validator [modules that can be used as sources](https://github.com/CargoSense/vex#using-modules-as-sources) in Vex.